 - Difficulty: Moderate

-Acorn Creek Loop is another one of our favorite hikes and we frequently complete this loop several times each season.
-It’s especially good for an early season hike, when some of the higher elevation hikes aren’t snow-free yet.
-Flowers peak earlier, and the snow is gone quicker.
-We call this hike the quintessential mountain hike because it has meadows, aspen groves, pine forest, amazing mountain views, and fun stream crossings.
-There’s even a huge field of wild sunflowers that we love seeing in the spring!
+We call this hike the quintessential mountain hike because it has meadows, aspen groves, pine forests, amazing mountain views, and fun stream crossings.
+There’s even a huge field of flowers that we love seeing in the spring!

 Ptarmigan Trail